 Dwayne “The Rock” Johnson has two permanent home gyms, a.k.a.
-Iron Paradises, the first at his Miami mansion and the newest at his Virginia farm.
+Iron Paradises, the first at his Miami mansion and another at his Virginia farm.
 The latter, built in a barn, he calls his “Country Iron Paradise.”

 There’s always an Iron Paradise.
 When The Rock does extended film and TV shoots, some 50,000 pounds of gym equipment is trucked or shipped to the location, and a huge crew assembles the new workout space to the superstar’s specifications.

-3. IT HAS TO BE CONSTRUCTED A SPECIFIC WAY EVERYTIME.
+3. THE ROCK’S GYM HAS TO BE CONSTRUCTED A SPECIFIC WAY.

 The traveling Iron Paradise is always set up the same way.
 When he wrapped shooting Skyscraper in Vancouver, Johnson publicly thanked his gym construction crew and said, “This is a lot of shit to move around and set up.
 Plus, I’m a pain in the ass, because I’m like, ‘The energy has got to flow this way.
 You can’t keep your head that way.’”